latticexyz/mud/.changeset/loud-rockets-switch.md

 "@latticexyz/common": patch
 ---

-Pinned prettier-plugin-solidity version to 1.3.1
+Upgraded prettier version to 3.2.5 and prettier-plugin-solidity version to 1.3.1.